hanano-furukawa-0701/fleamarket_sample_76b/README.md

 - has_many :todo_lists
 - has_many:user_evaluations
 - has_many :seller_items(foreign_key:"seller_id",class_name:items)
-- has_one:profiles,dependent: :destroy
+- has_one:profile,dependent: :destroy
-- has_one:sending_destinations,dependent: :destroy
+- has_one:sending_destination,dependent: :destroy
-- has_one:credit_cards,dependent: :destroy
+- has_one:credit_card,dependent: :destroy

 ## user_evaluationsテーブル